 There will always be people who do stupid things based on what they read in fiction.
 I can’t do anything about that, but at least I can set an example, and perhaps encourage a few to think before they act.
 One can only hope.

-You’ve now begun a series of novels.
+You’re now doing a series of novels.
 That sounds exciting!

 Yes, it started with Peri’s Bliss, which is available on Amazon.
 A significant element in the setting and plot is a fictional sex-positive religion called the “Free Spirit Connection” which regards consensual sexual expression, including polyamory and BDSM, as a form of spiritual communion.
 The second novel is Bridget’s Calling, which focuses on a woman who consciously chose to enter sex work, and who even considers it her “calling” in life.
-The third book is Hannah’s Healing, and I just sent the manuscript for the fourth, Amalia’s Truth, to the publisher.
+The third book is Hannah’s Healing, the fourth is Amalia’s Truth, and the fifth I’ve just finished is Laurie’s Liberation.
+I’m currently working on the sixth in the series, Zoe’s Quest.

 Tell us a little more about the second book, and how you’ve become a vocal ally on social media for sex workers.